-To compensate for the gap between simulation and the real-world, we randomize mass of base and legs, CoM of base, the friction and restitution between the rigid body and the ground, the PD gains and motor strength and position offsets of joints, and action delay.
+To compensate for the gap between simulation and the real world, we randomize inertial parameters such as the mass of the base and legs, the CoM of the base, the friction and restitution between the rigid body and the ground, the PD gains and motor strength, and action delay.
 The details of the randomization are presented in Table~\ref{tab:domin rand}.